 Shockingly, many students go into the interview too scared or too hyped-up to demonstrate a critical characteristic: compassion.
 Without compassion - and a lot of it - practicing medicine is nearly impossible.

-Make sure that you don’t ignore the human element of your candidacy.
-Interviewers know your test scores, your GPA, they’ve seen your resume...now show them that there is a compassionate, amiable human being behind it all.
+To avoid this common medical school interview mistake, make sure that you don’t ignore the human element of your candidacy.
+Interviewers know your test scores, your GPA, they’ve seen your resumé...now show them that there is a compassionate, amiable human being behind it all.

 Admissions committees (at least for many of the top-ranked schools) sit and debate whether an applicant should be admitted.
 Your interviewer will probably speak or write on your behalf during these deliberations.
 If you have failed to convey your compassion and amiability during your interview, chances are good that your interviewer will not fight too hard if other members of the committee decide to pass on your application.
 Thus, you cannot give the impression that you lack compassion; if you do, your allies on the admissions committee will be dramatically reduced.